vackosar/vackosar.github.io/_posts/2021-07-01-Quilt-data-versioning-review-how-to.md

 Same as You are used to versioning your source code, you can now version data.
-The adoption of machine learning and AI is boosting data versioning trend.
+The adoption of machine learning and AI is boosting the data versioning trend.
-Because in machine learning, outputs are not defined only by the code but also by the training data.
+In machine learning, outputs are defined not only by the code but also by the training data, so we also need to version the data.
-Also, the resulting models are comparatively much larger than the source code of their architecture, and training loop
+Machine learning model files often take hundreds of megabytes of space - a hundred times their source code.

 ## Why To Version Data